spookbite/spookbite.github.io/README.md

-# Personal Website Resume for Computer Science
+# Personal Website Resume for Palkit Lohia

 Edited by Palkit Lohia